frankforpresident/docker-gen/README.md

 ```

 If no `<dest>` file is specified, the output is sent to stdout.
 Mainly useful for debugging.

+### Docker swarm

+If the `-swarm-endpoint` flag is set, docker-gen will use the Docker Swarm API to retrieve container information.
+This allows you to use docker-gen with Docker Swarm clusters.

+Since the Swarm API is only exposed on the manager node, you should run docker-gen on the manager node of your Swarm cluster.
+The `-swarm-endpoint` flag should point to the manager's API endpoint, which is usually `tcp://<manager-ip>:2375` or `unix:///tmp/docker.sock`.
+When mounting the Docker socket, you should make sure that you set a placement constraint to run the container on the manager node, e.g. `--constraint 'node.role == manager'`.

 ### Configuration file